CinquinAndy/CinquinAndy/README.md

 # Hi !
 I'm <a href="https://andy-cinquin.fr/">Andy</a> !

-Enthusiastic, curious, patient and understanding Freelance Developer.
+Enthusiastic, curious, patient and understanding French Freelance Developer.
 I have a keen interest in a lot of different code languages and technologies related to the computing / informatic field.
 I can demonstrate an interesting flexibility as well as a will to learn new things, which led me to some knowledge as well as Back-End or Front-end side , design, UI, UX, SEO, motion design…
 With or without framework, on the technology you want, I totally adjust myself to your needs.